cjeong1021/EID101/SPOTRA/Presentation/README.md

-Scripts and Powerpoints for Presentations
+Final Scripts and Presentations, detailing the progress reports from the midterm till the Final.